 To avoid attracting the wrong candidates you will need to think about:

-- Your job advert needs to convert to the ‘small screen’ and be visible to the search engines and the job boards from mobile, tablet and App platforms.
+- Your job advert needs to convert to the ‘small screen’.
+By this we mean they need to be visible to the search engines and the job boards from mobile, tablet and App platforms.
 For more guidance on how to write an effective job advert which will convert to applications, you can read our insights here.

-- Not only is it important to consider how job seekers are changing their strategies, it is also important to recognise that the Higher Education environment has evolved.
-More and more HE institutions are offering computer science qualifications for example, whose graduates were often previously rejected in favour of those from red-brick institutions.
-Deloitte are just one of the big-name organisations who are opting for a university blind approach within their recruitment process, and as a result, are able to mine an increased volume of tech talent who in earlier times would have been overlooked.
+- Recognise that the Higher Education environment has evolved.
+Many HE institutions that were formerly known as polytechnics now offer computer science qualifications for example.
+These graduates were often previously rejected in favour of those from red-brick institutions.
+Deloitte are just one of the big-name organisations who are opting for a university blind approach within their recruitment process.
+As a result, are able to mine an increased volume of tech talent who in earlier times would have been overlooked.

-- The best recruits are not out of work for long, and so it is crucial that you offer a model of recruitment that is effective and speedy without compromising your ability to be thorough.
-By keeping the amount of time BETWEEN each stage short, you are able to offer a fluid process that remains rigorous.
-In short, do not keep your applicants hanging on, and recognise that the great candidates will have other offers on the table…do not leave yourself with a bad hire as your only option.
+- The best recruits are not out of work for long.
+Therefore it is crucial that you offer a model of recruitment that is effective and speedy.
+However, this should avoid compromising your ability to be thorough.
+By keeping the amount of time BETWEEN each stage short, you’re able to offer a fluid process that remains rigorous.
+In short, do not keep your applicants hanging on.
+Recognise that the great candidates will have other offers on the table.
+Do not leave yourself with a bad hire as your only option.

 Use a recruitment partner to avoid the cost of a bad hire.

-A bad hire may stem from the need to rush the process, or just the simple fact that HR are not fully equipped to recruit for the role in question.
+A bad hire may stem from the need to rush the process.
+They could just the simple fact that HR are not fully equipped to recruit for the role in question.

 This is especially true if the vacancy is one of a technical nature or requires a specific industry specialism.
-As the world becomes more and more digitalised, it will be necessary for all areas of the business to expand and employ roles that are technical in nature if they wish to remain profitable and relevant.
+As the world becomes more and more digitalised, it will be necessary for all areas of the business to expand.
+Businesses need to employ roles that are technical in nature if they wish to remain profitable and relevant.
 HR departments, however skilled at recruiting, will not always be aware of what a great candidate “looks like” within the digital arena.
-Particular tech stacks of an engineer, for example, maybe a foreign language to many talent acquisition teams, and therefore it becomes more likely that bad hires will occur.
+Particular tech stacks of an engineer, for example, maybe a foreign language to many talent acquisition teams.
+Therefore it becomes more likely that bad hires will occur.

 In these instances, we would advise that to outsource your recruitment to a specialist recruiter would be wise.
-Not only would your specialist recruitment partner be fully equipped to advise you about the ‘profile’ of your ideal candidate, but they will have a wealth of connections at their fingertips.
-Often, the best candidates are passive candidates; those who are not actively seeking new opportunities.
+Your specialist recruitment partner should be fully equipped to advise you about the ‘profile’ of your ideal candidate.
+In addition to this, they will have a wealth of connections at their fingertips.
+Often, the best candidates are passive candidates.
+By this, we mean those who are not actively seeking new opportunities.
 Your recruiter has access to these, and are able to approach the elite directly.

 Considering the dirty footprint a bad hire can leave on your business, it is imperative that you do all you can to avoid one.
-By integrating the above touchpoints into your approach, you are doing all you can to protect both your business and your team.
+By integrating the above touchpoints into your approach, you’re doing all you can to protect your business and your team.

 We hope you found this article on the cost of a bad hire useful.
 Do you have a digital or technical role which you are looking to fill?
-Maybe you are struggling to attract the calibre of candidate you need, or perhaps you have been plagued by previous bad hires.
+Maybe you are struggling to attract the calibre of candidate you need.
+Perhaps you have been plagued by previous bad hires.
 Maybe we are able to help.
 We are specialists in the recruitment of digital, data and tech roles, and would love to chat about the needs of your business.